 Getting published on paper over the last decades has been an interesting journey.
 It’s resulted in a few successes and what I’m comfortable calling contributions to the sports of backcountry skiing and ski mountaineering.

-On the other hand, my career in publishing has been ultimately frustrating.
+On the other hand, my career in ink-paper publishing has been ultimately frustrating.
 Because printed books are so expensive to produce it’s difficult to keep them updated or even in print unless they sell huge numbers of copies — and backcountry skiing guidebooks in North America are not huge sellers.
+Perhaps that’s changed, and the next generation will have more success sharing route information in printed publications.
+I with them the best in their publishing journey, though I feel that printed guidebooks will sooner or later give way to internet and digital based information technology.

-My “Dawson’s Guide to Colorado Backcountry Skiing” is also now out of print, and ported to the web at BackcountrySkiingCO.com .
+For example, my “Dawson’s Guide to Colorado Backcountry Skiing” is out of print as of 2012, and ported to the web at BackcountrySkiingCO.com .